-25. Processing of Applications and Objections
+29. Processing of Applications and Representations

-- 25.1 The Authority will process all applications taking into account any relevant timescales in the Act and, where there are no timescales, within a reasonable time. - 25.2 The Authority will also publish guidance for applicants to assist them in identifying the kind of actions that may need to be taken to meet the licensing objectives.
+- 29.1 The Authority will process all applications taking into account any relevant timescales in the Act and, where there are no timescales, within a reasonable time. - 29.2 The Authority will also publish guidance for applicants to assist them in identifying the kind of actions that may need to be taken to meet the licensing objectives.
 The guidance will supplement anything issued by central Government.
-It will not provide an exhaustive list of options, but it will give applicants advice on many of the approaches that can be taken to ensure successful applications for licences. - 25.3 Licences can be issued either: - · by Officers acting under delegated
+It will not provide an exhaustive list of options, but it will give applicants advice on many of the approaches that can be taken to ensure successful applications for licences.

+- 29.3 Licences can be issued either:

+- by Officers acting under delegated powers;

+- following review by the full Licensing Committee; or

+- following review by a sub-committee of the full Committee (called a Licensing Panel).

+- 29.4 Potential objectors to licence applications can be "responsible authorities", who are:-

+- Oldham Council, in its capacity as Licensing Authority; and any other licensing authority in whose area part of the premises is situated;

+- the chief officer of police;

+- the local fire and rescue authority;

+- the local enforcement agency for the Health and Safety at Work Act 1974 etc;

+- environmental Health;

+- planning;

+- local Safeguarding Board

-- powers; - following review by the full Licensing Committee; or - following review by a sub-committee of the full Committee (called a Licensing Panel). - 25.4 Potential objectors to licence applications can be "responsible authorities", who are:- - Oldham Council, in its capacity as Licensing Authority; and any other licensing authority in whose area part of the premises is situated; - the chief officer of police; - the local fire and rescue authority; - the local enforcement agency for the Health and Safety at Work Act 1974 etc; - environmental Health; - planning; - a body that represents those who are responsible for, or interested in, matters relating to the protection of children from harm: - Primary Care Trusts (PCTs) and Local Health Boards (in Wales); and - the weights and measures authority. - 25.5 As well as responsible authorities, any other person, which includes any individual, body or business, can make representations in relation to applications for the grant, variation, minor variation or review of premises licences and club premises certificates, regardless of their geographic proximity to the premises.
-In addition, these persons may themselves seek a review of a premises licence. - 25.6 Whilst any of these 'other persons' may act in their own right, they may also request an individual or group to represent them.
-This could be someone legally qualified or an MP, MEP or Ward Councillor.
-Where a Councillor agrees to make representations on behalf of an interested party and that Councillor is a member of the Licensing Committee, they will disqualify themselves from all involvement in the decision making process in relation to that application.
+- · Public Health Teams; and

+- the weights and measures authority.

+- 29.5 As well as responsible authorities, any other person, which includes any individual, body or business, can make representations in relation to applications for the grant, variation, minor variation or review of premises licences and club premises certificates, regardless of their geographic proximity to the premises.
+In addition, these persons may themselves seek a review of a premises licence.